Membership

 It’s really free?
 What’s the catch?

 I’m still not sure.
-Should I join?
+Can't I just skip membership?

 Wait, what am I joining exactly?